skyrunner360/ADYPU_Feedback_form_filling_Bot/README.md

 ## Bot to fill out ADYPU Feedback Forms (Google Forms)

-This bot is developed in Python using selenium.
+This bot is developed in Python using selenium package.
+More Development is needed to make it dynamic and provide a GUI.

 __Open the secrets.py file to edit and enter your details there.__